TheWookHub/enterovirus-antigens-kids-w-IA/10_power_calculations.md

 library(pander)
 ```

-# Power re-calculations to determine odds ratios that can be estimated from different sample sizes

 ## Power calculations for ENDIA

 As described in [Oakey et
 al. 2023](https://doi.org/10.1080/07853890.2023.2198255), power
 calculations were done based on the NCC design of 50 case children and
 150 matched (by sex and age) controls assuming a type I error of 0.05,
-power of 0.8 and a two-sided test and varying probabilities between
+power of 0.8 and a two-sided test and varying baseline probabilities
-control children (p0) and correlation between matched controls and cases
+between control children (p0) and correlation between matched controls
-(phi) [Oakey et
+and cases (phi) [Oakey et
 al. 2023](https://doi.org/10.1080/07853890.2023.2198255), supp info,
 page 2.